m-h-s-m-h-s/Chrome_ExT/README.md

 1. A user navigates to a new page.
 2. The content scripts defined in `manifest.json` are loaded into the page.
+3.  **`main.js`** first checks if the current domain is in the `excluded-domains.json` list.
+If it is, the extension exits immediately.
-3.  **`brands.js`** is called first.
+4.  **`brands.js`** is called next.
 It asynchronously fetches and parses `assets/BrandList.csv`, creating a map where normalized brand names point to the original brand data.
-4. Once the brands are loaded, **`main.js`** initiates the detection process.
+5. Once the brands are loaded, **`main.js`** initiates the detection process.
-5.  **`pdp-detector.js`** first checks if the current page is a Product Detail Page by:
+6.  **`pdp-detector.js`** first checks if the current page is a Product Detail Page by:
     - Looking for action buttons (add to cart, buy now, etc.) - this is required
     - Calculating a confidence score from other e-commerce signals (price, images, reviews, etc.)
     - Requiring at least 75 points of confidence to be considered a PDP
-6. If it's a PDP, **`brand-detector.js`** runs its strategies to find brand candidates on the page.
+7. If it's a PDP, **`brand-detector.js`** runs its strategies to find brand candidates on the page.
 It uses **whole-word matching** to vote for the best brand.
-7. If both a PDP is detected AND a supported brand is found (or if the site is a special partner site), **`main.js`** injects and displays the notification UI.
+8. If both a PDP is detected AND a supported brand is found (or if the site is a special partner site), **`main.js`** injects and displays the notification UI.
 The UI uses the original brand name from the map.
-8. The UI script uses a `MutationObserver` to ensure its `z-index` remains the highest on the page.
+9. The UI script uses a `MutationObserver` to ensure its `z-index` remains the highest on the page.

-### 4. Your Most Common Task: Managing the Brand List (5 Minutes)
+### 4. Your Most Common Tasks (5 Minutes)

-You will frequently need to add or remove brands.
-This is now much simpler.
+#### Managing the Brand List

 1. Open the file: **`src/assets/BrandList.csv`**.
 2. This is a standard CSV file.
 Add or remove brand names on new lines.
 The file has a header row that is ignored.